jpdery/moobile-core-doc/Source/Classes/Dialog/Alert.md

 ### footerElement {#footerElement}

-The element that contains the alert's buttons.
+The element that contains this alert's buttons.

 #### Type: